11ty/11ty-website/src/docs/languages.md

 ---
 # Template Languages

-Eleventy’s super power is that it is built on an extensible architecture that can work with one or more template syntaxes in the same project.
+Eleventy’s super power is that it is built on an extensible architecture that can work with one or more template languages in the same project.

+Not sure which one to choose?
+[Nunjucks](/docs/languages/nunjucks/) is a popular option for building creating HTML pages, with plenty of examples in this documentation.

 <style>
 .elv-page-toc-asterisk:before,